 Calling all green thumbs!
 We need your help to maintain the gardens at some of our residential and respite centres.
 You could also assist a person with their home garden doing things like helping them water the garden, repot their plants and minor tidying while having a chat and sharing the joy of gardening.

-Our volunteer program connects each volunteer with a staff supervisor for ongoing support, advice and essential, mandatory training to ensure their experience is positive and worthwhile.
+You will be connected with a staff supervisor for ongoing support, advice and essential, mandatory training to ensure your experience is positive and worthwhile.
 This is completed at your local service and usually takes around half a day to complete.

 That’s fine!
 We completely understand our volunteers have other commitments and interests.
 If you can, please let your local Volunteer Coordinator or Supervisor know in advance, giving as much notice as you can, particularly for longer periods of leave.